Toshio Aoki

 After moving to Pasadena, Aoki "worked hard to shed his reputation as an amusing character and storyteller and to be taken seriously as an artist.
 He began to work on 'Oriental receptions,' creating an atmosphere of a Japanese masquerade ball."

+Not much is known about Aoki's personal life and marriage; however, he is known to have adopted a 7-year-old girl named Tsuru, who later became an actress.
+While he was based in Pasadena, Aoki also maintained a studio in San Francisco where he first met Tsuru and her original guardians.
 He died on June 26, 1912.

 Biography

 Toshio Aoki was born in 1854 in Yokohama, Japan.
 Not much is known about his early life, but he emigrated to the United States around 1880 with in a department store as a commercial artist when Japonisme took prominence during the era.
 It is unknown on how long he worked under the Deakin Brothers, as he worked for other establishments making decorative works and commissions, then working with G.T.
 Marsh in 1895 during his time in Pasadena for commercial ventures.
 Achieving success in California through Nihonga, he created works that utilized Japanese imagery such as deities and icons from the Meiji period.
 Aoki created works in multiple media, some of which include oil on canvas and Japanese water-soluble media.
 He was also known as a performer, hosting a cherry blossom dinner at Pasadena where J.P.
 Morgan and John D. Rockefeller participated, as well as a craftsman due to his works of hand painted parasols and clothing sought out by the governor of Colorado and the vice president of the United States.
 Though he spent most of his life in San Diego, California, he made work in Pasadena during his later years due to social and economic limitations for the Asian exports.
 Though known for his involvement in Japonisme art, he wasn't given positive recognition in his home country due to the racial obstacles he faced in America, being considered as a street performer in 1908 when working for G.T.
 Marsh.
 Not much is known about his personal life aside from his marriage and divorce from a Caucasian woman during his early years in America and his adoption of Tsuru Aoki.
 At 1898, Aoki met Tsuru and her guardians, raising her as they faced financial difficulty in California, using his career to provide for her boarding school at Colorado Springs.